Do Christians believe in Allah as God? - Miroslav Volf (Emir-Stein)

 ...

-DISCLAIMER All videos are for educational purposes only.
-All videos are hosted on Youtube.
-The Video Title above is derived from: (1) the original Youtube video title, (2) the video content, (3) dialogue/speech in the video, and (4) the general content theme.
-The Video Title does not represent the views of any individual, speaker, organisation or business.
-Video Titles are edited and optimized for SEO, keyword density, clarity of information and internal/external search purposes.
+All videos are for educational purposes only.
+All videos remain hosted on Youtube and are shared on this page.
+The video title is derived from: (1) the original Youtube video title, (2) the video content, (3) dialogue and speech in the video, and (4) the overall content.
+The video title does not represent the views of any individual, speaker, organisation or business.
+Video titles are edited and optimized for SEO, keyword density, clarity of information and internal/external search purposes.

-If you spot any mistake, omission or to report abuse, you are requested to contact us with details.
+If you spot any mistake, omission or to report abuse, kindly Contact Us with details.

 3 Articles with 'Allah'